Breast Lift (Mastopexy) Surgery

 - Periarolar: This lift is reserved for patients who only need 1-2 cm of breast lift.
 Advantages are that the a large areola can be reduced in size and the scar is hidden within the margins of the areola.
 Disadvantages are that it can only lift the nipple 1-2 cm and it has a flattening effect on breast shape.It should not be performed in someone whose nipples point downward.

-Vertical or Lollipop Lift-This lift can be performed in patients who need more lift than the periareolar can achieve, typically 2-6 cm of lift.
-Advantages are that the areola can be reduced and one acheives a better lift and more cone shape to the breast.
+- Vertical (Lollipop) Lift: This breast lift can be performed in patients who need more lift than the periareolar lift can achieve, typically 2-6 cm of lift.
+Advantages are that the areola can be reduced and one achieves a better lift and more cone shape to the breast.
 The disadvantage would be the visible vertical scar.

-Inverted T Shaped or Wise Pattern Lift-This is the most powerful of lifts as it can lift the nipple >6 cm.
+- Inverted T (Wise Pattern) Lift: This is the most powerful breast lift as it can lift the nipple >6 cm.
 Advantages are that one can dictate exactly the new shape of the breast, removing skin in both the vertical and transverse dimension.
 Disadvantages would be the visible scarring(although the transverse scar is usually not visible) and the greater extent of surgery.

 Dr. Graham is a skilled surgeon, board certified by The American Board of Plastic Surgery.
 His background includes both general surgery and plastic surgery.
 In both of these fields he has had extensive experience with breast surgery.
 The majority of his plastic surgery training was in breast and body contouring surgery.
 He takes pride in his breast lift technique as it achieves breast fullness even in the upper breast, which often allows him to avoid placing implants.